FriendsOfCake/crud/docs/unit-testing.rst

 ************

-To ease with unit testing of Crud Listeners and Crud Actions, it's recommended to use the proxy methods found in [CrudBaseObject]({{site.url}}/api/develop/class-CrudBaseObject.html).
+To ease with unit testing of Crud Listeners and Crud Actions, it's recommended to use the proxy methods found in :code:`CrudBaseObject`.

-These methods are much easier to mock than the full `CrudComponent` object.
+These methods are much easier to mock than the full :code:`CrudComponent` object.

 They also allow you to just mock the methods you need for your specific test, rather than the big dependency nightmare the CrudComponent can be in some cases.